Ensembl/ensembl-client/src/assets/browser/commander/INTERNALS.md

 `corefutures/` these futures use no non-public methods and so could have been implemented outside of this crate.
 Many of these could be delegated to external, possibly third-party crates in time.

-* `SempahoreFutureMaker` implements signal/wait in terms of futures (eg for use in blcking queues).
+* `CommanderStream` implements a blocking queue based around futures.

 ## util/